AGNT is a Canada-based startup working to change the way musicians and event organizers do business together.

 The transactional nature of this product meant that it would be important to build trust among users and give enough information to organizers to convince them to book artists.
 I wanted to be careful not to bombard artists with too hefty of an onboarding process, but instead request only the most important and necessary information during signup.

-It's well documented through UX research that users are more likely to complete their profiles when shown a higher completion percentage.
+There is well-documented UX research which proves users are more likely to complete their profiles when shown a higher completion percentage.
 To ensure the user felt motivated by an attainable completion, I assigned profiles a strength rating that would never display under 60% for organizers and 70% for artists.
 With each step they complete, users are rewarded with an improved profile strength rating.

 Creating an event